Tooth Extractions – Port Orange, FL

-Your teeth are designed to last a lifetime with the right care, but there may come a time where you need to have a tooth extracted.
+Your teeth are designed to last a lifetime with the right care, but there may come a time when you need to have a tooth extracted.
 At Water’s Edge Dental, Dr. Sean Bannan performs both simple and surgical tooth extractions in Port Orange.
 Although we try to prevent the need for the removal of a tooth, there are some instances where it is necessary to protect your oral health.
-If a tooth has been severely damaged, if complications with the wisdom teeth develop, or if the teeth are significantly overcrowded, you may need to have an extraction.
+Read on to learn more about extraction treatment or give us a call to schedule an initial consultation.

 Safe Tooth Extractions

 Most often, teeth need to be extracted due to trauma, disease, or overcrowding.
-No matter the cause, you need a dentist who is specially trained in this procedure.
+No matter what the cause is, you need a dentist who is specially trained in this procedure.
 Dr. Bannan and our dental team have the training and qualifications to safely perform simple and surgical tooth extractions.

 Simple Tooth Extractions